sudo-julia/jtweet/README.md

 # txtwt

-manage a twitter account via text files
+manage a twitter account via the command-line

 ## TODO